-The further improvement works arising from the PAS report were agreed by Cabinet in June and have been added to the action plan with delivery scheduled to be completed late 2023/early 2024.
-The next main piece of work following completion of the PAS related elements and the work associated with the impending requirements to deliver BNG will be improving the IT platform.
+The further improvement works arising from the PAS report were agreed upon by Cabinet in June and have been added to the action plan, with delivery largely on track.
+In light of the Council's decision to repatriate the DM function, some elements of the improvement programme have however, had to be abandoned or severely curtailed as they relied upon shared services and contracts.
+The next main piece of work that will go live is the new process associated with the impending requirements to deliver BNG alongside the determination of Planning Applications.